 Disroot is a platform providing online services based on principles of freedom, privacy, federation and decentralization. **No tracking, no ads, no profiling, no data mining!

+In the last few decades information has become very valuable and more and more easy to collect and process.
 We are accustomed to being analyzed, blindly accepting terms and conditions for "our own good", trusting authorities and multi-billion dollar companies to protect our interest, while all along we are the product in their 'people farms'.

 IP addresses of currently logged in user via IMAP/POP3 protocol are stored as long as the device is logged in to the server. (per each device logged in)

 All emails, unless encrypted by user (with gpg for example) are stored on our servers in plain-text.

 This means that Disroot can read it - unlike, say, RiseUp or Posteo - that encrypt the mail with a key derived from your password.
 However, AFAIK - those two could still do it if you were targeted and they decided to swipe your password before hashing (so, use PGP anyway if you can).
 Disroot also uses disk encryption.
 This is it for the E-mail specific policy, so let's check out the general one: